 2013-15: Graduate Student Researcher, Dept. of Sociology: 1 of 2 graduate students to conduct 9 in-depth interviews with sociology faculty and emeriti.
 Co-authored an intellectual history of the UCSB Sociology Dept. Co-organized research conference celebrating the intellectual history of UCSB Sociology, UCSB, February 12-14, 2015. (website)

 2013-14: Research Associate, Climate Justice Project: Led research component, with Summer Gray, under John Foran (Sociology, UCSB), to interview, film, and analyze qualitative interviews with 25 youth climate activists at the Conference of the Parties to the UN Framework Convention on Climate Change, in Warsaw, Poland, in November 2013.
-Co-organized conference, Re-Imagining Climate Justice: At the Crossroads of Hope and Possibility, featuring thirteen workshops, UCSB, May 10, 2014. (website, press release, online publication)
+Co-organized conference, Re-Imagining Climate Justice: At the Crossroads of Hope and Possibility, featuring thirteen workshops, UCSB, May 10, 2014. (publication in Interface, website, press release, online publication)

 2012-13: Graduate Student Researcher under Maria Charles (Sociology, UCSB), in collaboration with Paula England (Sociology, NYU): performed statistical analysis of General Social Survey data from 1972-2010 to examine the intergenerational transmission of care occupations. (publication)